 Crafting: activity or hobby making decorative articles by hand.
 That’s what the dictionary tells us when we look for the meaning of this term.
 Nowadays more people are using the term DIY, Do It Yourself.
 The great thing about these DIY projects is that they can be done wherever you are, whether it’s at home or during your travels.
-With the help of the GWT members we’ve put together a list of 10 DIY projects.
-These would be a perfect distraction during this time of quarantine and lockdown.
+With the help of the HERA members we’ve put together a list of 10 DIY projects.
+These would be a perfect distraction during this time of quarantine and lockdown, while you are stuck at home.
 You might discover new worlds, or projects you used to love but forgot about over time.
+But once we get to travel a lot of these projects make for great portable hobbies to take with you!

 It has been a trend for a few years now, and we totally get why.
 Bullet journaling is deeply therapeutic.
 It’s also super easy to start.
 All you need is an empty notebook and a pen, the rest can be whatever you want it to be.
 You can easily find inspiration on Pinterest for cute layouts or prompts to write about.
 We recommend a mood chart for the week/month/year, to reflect each day and to capture how the overall day went (as presented in the image).
 It’s also a great tool to deal with hardship.
 This year Sophia lost someone dear to her.
 Googling “grief journal” and doing some of the prompts really helped her work through the grief.
 It’s free therapy.
 But journaling doesn’t have to be serious, you can add stickers and stamps to make it bright and fun.
 It can be anything you want it to be: doodling the cute dogs you saw today or writing down things you’re grateful for.
 It’s a blank page waiting to be filled by you.

-Maybe you saw Martine’s post in the Girls Who Travel Facebook group.
+Maybe you saw Martine’s post in the Her Adventures Facebook group.
 She has been sewing masks this autumn with really cool fabrics.
 We asked her to update us on the fun of sewing.

 ‘As a child I always wore self-made clothing.
 My mom made the most amazing outfits for my siblings and me.
 A couple of years ago I decided to take sewing classes at a local community center.
 Over the years I’ve been sewing clothing and items to color up my home decor.
 I own a sewing-machine, but you don’t necessarily need one to sew.
 Recently I started making masks, very helpful to get through the large pile of unused fabrics.
 It’s also a great project to use old bed linen, clothing or other textiles for that have been laying around.
 This way it can be a cheap DIY project.